The SIMMONS SDSV 80s Drum Brain

 VSDSX provide a huge synthetic drum sound by itself and can also be used with great efficiency in drum layering.

-By using it for layering with the VLINN LM1 VST it can really bring a nasty funky sound or stand on its own!
+Using it for layering with VPROM VST can really bring a nasty funky sound which combine analog and early digital!

 The ultimate 80s drum sound!